RezaShahrestani/programme/courses/Pre-Course/Technical Application/event-page-technical-task/README.md

 ## A sprinkle of Javascript

 You are now familiar with HTML and CSS and have been through quite a journey of learning.
 Good job! \
-Let's take a peak at the next building block of any proper website - [<mark style="color:blue;">Javascript</mark>](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript).&#x20;
+Let's take a peak at the next building block of any proper website - [Javascript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript).

-* [ ] Remake the logo element in the navigation bar into a button, choose a logo which you like or represents something about you and style it so it looks good and fits in with the design.&#x20;
+* [ ] Remake the logo element in the navigation bar into a button, choose a logo which you like or represents something about you and style it so it looks good and fits in with the design.
 * [ ] Find a way to make the button functional so it _alerts some text_ on click.
-The text could be a fun fact about you!&#x20;
+The text could be a fun fact about you!